 If an exhibitor avoids penalties, I then decide if the rollback was a credit-earning maneuver.
 You’ll earn a plus 1½ points for an excellent maneuver, a plus 1 for a very good maneuver, and a plus ½ point for a good maneuver.
 I’ll give a 0 maneuver score for an average/correct maneuver showing no degree of difficulty.
 You can also lose credit for a maneuver, even when no penalty is incurred.
 For example, a minus ½ point for poor execution, a minus 1 point for a very poor maneuver, and a minus 1½ points for an extremely poor maneuver.

 These scoring guidelines (with different penalty situations) are used for every maneuver when scoring reining, with a composite score of penalties and maneuver scores added to, or subtracted from, 70 at the end of every run.

 For the second maneuver, you run back around the top of the arena and down the left wall or fence, past the center marker, and perform a right rollback.
 This is another chance to ride quietly around the end of the arena, and set up for a good position coming into the next stop and rollback.

 Cynthia Rucker has a long history of training all-around AQHA, APHA, and NRHA horses, and coaching youths and amateur riders.
-She currently owns and operates Rucker Horse and Pet, a feed, pet supply, tack, and apparel business (ruckerhorseandpet.com) in Cumming, Georgia.
+She has owned and operated Rucker Horse and Pet, a feed, pet supply, tack, and apparel business in Cumming, Georgia.
 She holds judges cards with the AQHA, APHA, ApHC, NRHA, NRCHA, NSBA, PtHA, PHBA, and IBHA, and has judged the AQYHA World Show, APHA Open World Show, NSBA Breeders Cup, PHBA and ApHC Open World Shows.